keu/docs/software/third-party-ingress-controllers.md

 - Your ingresses must present valid SSL certificates.

-### Additional Prerequisites for Private Certificate Authorities
+### Additional prerequisites for private certificate authorities

-If the certificates of the third-party ingress controller presents are signed by a private Certificate Authority:
+If the certificates of the third-party ingress controller presents are signed by a private certificate authority:

 - The third-party ingress controller must be configured to trust your private CA (as per the documentation of your ingress controller).
 - The CA's public certificate must be stored as a Kubernetes secret in the Astronomer namespace.